Pana1v10x/orbbec_lidar_ros2/README.md

 - **Network Configuration**: Ensure the new IP address is on the same subnet as your computer and does not conflict with other devices on your network.

-- **Multiple Devices**: If multiple devices are detected, the tool will list them and ask you to specify which device to configure by providing the current IP address.
+- **Multiple Devices**: If multiple devices are detected when listing, note each device's IP address and specify the correct current IP when setting the new IP.

 - **Persistence**: The tool automatically saves the configuration to the device's flash memory, so the new IP will persist after reboot.